Rivera-Mulia-Lab/REPLAY/README.md

 5. Set Configuration: Genome and Analysis

-        Use buttons to download human and mouse genomes.
-This will take some minutes depending on the internet connection speed.
+        Use buttons to download the human and mouse genomes.
+This will take some minutes depending on the internet connection speed and processor.

         Use Presets for each genome after they are downloaded.